AbhinayKrPandey/Language-translator-using-transformer-from-scratch/README.md

 ## Results

 **Note:**
-I achieved the following results after just 15 hours of training (German to English):
+After just 15 hours of training (English to French), the model produced strong translation performance.
+The results achieved include a promising BLEU score along with low Word and Character Error Rates, indicating a high degree of translation accuracy.

 BLEU: 55.73 (typically varies between 50–55),
 WER: 0.67,